TimoOerlemans/Portfolio-Research/Portfolio.md

 ## Outcome 3.
 You can implement the software process for your project according to a given agile software development method.
 (GP)

+This lo is about agile working.
+I need to understand what agile working is and implement it into my groupproject.

 In the groupsproject we use an agile way of working based on SCRUM.
 We do daily stand-ups, stand-downs and Peer review so everbody can say something about everyone.
 We also work in sprints of three weeks were we devide tasks to everyone in each sprint.

-This lo is about agile working.
-I need to understand what agile working is and implement it into my groupproject.
+We have tried different progams to use scrum but now we use only 2 programs: Github and Trello.
+In github are our projectboards and sprintbacklogs but in trello we have our burndownchart.

-I think I am on orienting because I know what agile working is and we are using it in our groupproject.
-We are working in sprints of 3 weeks where we all have our own tasks.
-If a task is done you can pick up an other task and work on that.
-Also are we holding a standup and standdown every day for the groupproject days.
+I think I am on beginning because I know what agile working is and we are using it in our groupproject.
+I have asked an other group how they use scrum and it looks a little bit like we use it but they use for the sprintbacklogs trello.

 ## Outcome 4.
 You implement a (semi)automated software release process that matches the needs of the project context.
 (IP)